YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 permitted by the Supported language implementations.

-As C is the *lingua franca* of programming, the C API provides access the YottaDB engine from any language.
+As C is the *lingua franca* of programming, the C API provides access to the YottaDB engine from any language.
 As YottaDB adds standard APIs for other languages, additional sections will be added to the Programmers Guide.